Textualize/textual/docs/guide/actions.md

 --8<-- "docs/examples/guide/actions/actions02.py"
 ```

-Note that the `action()` method is a coroutine so `on_key` needs to be prefixed with the `async` key.
+Note that the `action()` method is a coroutine so `on_key` needs to be prefixed with the `async` keyword.

 You will not typically need this in a real app as Textual will run actions in links or key bindings.
-Before we discuss these, let's have a look at the syntax for action strings.
+Before we discuss these, let's have a closer look at the syntax for action strings.

 ## Syntax